Mike Burns (cricketer): Later career

 The signing of Smith, along with the youth policy adopted by Somerset's new first-team coach, Mark Garaway, meant that Burns had limited opportunities in 2005; he played nine first-class and eight List A matches during the season, and did not appear for the first team after July.
 He scored an early-season century, hitting eleven boundaries on his way to 107 runs against Warwickshire in the totesport League, but only scored 63 runs across his remaining seven one-day matches.
 As a result of his lack of first-team action, he opted to retire from first-class cricket at the end of the 2005 season.
 In all, he scored 7,648 first-class runs at an average of 32.68, and 4,802 List A runs at 25.81.
 He also took 68 first-class wickets and 58 in List A cricket.

 Burns continued to play club cricket in Somerset for Taunton St Andrews Cricket Club until 2009, helping them to become West of England Premier League champions in his final season with the club.
 He made minor counties appearances for Cumberland throughout 2006, before switching to Cornwall in 2008.
 He also toured with the Marylebone Cricket Club, travelling to Brazil and Chile in March 2007, and to Saint Kitts and Nevis in March 2008.
 He has subsequently stood as an umpire, and after standing in second-eleven matches in 2011, he was added to the ECB's reserve list of umpires for 2012.
-He made his debut as an umpire in first-class matches in March 2012, officiating in the match between Somerset and the Cardiff MCC University side.
+He made his debut as an umpire in first-class matches in March 2012, officiating in a match between Somerset and the Cardiff MCC University side.